nielscup/xamarin-studio-template-exporter-addin/TemplateExporter/README.txt

 To INSTALL TemplateExporter add-in in Xamarin Studio:

-1) In Xamarin Studio menu select: "Add-in Manager..."
+1) In Visual Studio for Mac menu select: "Add-in Manager..."
 2) Click "Install from file..."
 3) navigate to your TemplateExporter.TemplateExporter.mpack file and double click to install
-4) Restart Xamarin Studio
+4) Restart Visual Studio

 To DEBUG TemplateExporter add-in: